MeetMangrove/playbook/01-welcome/03-being_a_member.html.md

 Mangrove is experimenting new modes of organization and governance.
 Its members should keep this in mind and keep an experimental mindset, learning from errors to refine the model.

-### Being implied in the life and the construction of the ecosystem
+### Being involved in the life and the construction of the ecosystem

 Implication from every Mangrove member is important.
 It means :